Claiming Superannuation TPD Payouts

 · Not meeting the definition of permanent disability

-However, just because you have an initial rejection doesn’t mean it’s the end of the road.
-There are options for appealing, such as providing more comprehensive medical evidence or seeking legal advice to understand your rights and options.
+However, just because you receive an initial rejection doesn’t mean it’s the end of the road.
+You can appeal by providing more comprehensive medical evidence or seeking legal advice to understand your rights and options.

-While a successful TPD claim may be difficult to achieve, with the right approach and support, you can still receive the full TPD insurance benefit and the payout you deserve.
+While a successful TPD claim may be difficult to achieve, you can still receive the full TPD insurance benefit and the payout you deserve with the right approach and support.

 More about rejected TPD claims >